inna-arabejo/daily-work-planner/README.md

 - The event entered is then saved in local storage after clicking the save button.
 - The data for the event entered is still displayed when there is a page refresh.

+## Usage
+This program can be run through a browser using the above link to the the deployed application.
+Alternatively, to run this application locally you will need to:

+1. Clone this repository to receive all of the files.
+2. Make sure you are in the directory of the application.
+It should be in a folder named daily-work-planner.
+3. Right-click on the index.html file
+4. Click on `Open in Default Browser`
+5. The browser should render the web page

 ## Screenshot
 ![Daily work planner screenshot](./css/images/daily-planner-screenshot.jpg)